dougeby/IntuneDocs/intune/device-windows-pin-reset.md

 3. On the **Intune** blade, choose **Devices**.
 4. On the **Devices** blade, choose **Manage** > **All devices**.
 5. Select the device for which you want to reset the passcode, and then, on the device properties blade, choose **New passcode**.
 6. From the confirmation that appears, choose **Yes**.
-The passcode is generated, and will be displayed in the portal for the next 7 days.
+The passcode is generated, and is displayed in the portal for the next seven days.

 ## Next steps